Utopia (EP)

 Utopia is the second extended play (EP) by Estonian recording artist and songwriter Kerli.
 It was released on 19 March 2013 by The Island Def Jam Music Group.
 The album was produced in the five years following the release of Kerli's debut album Love Is Dead (2008) and was originally intended as Kerli's second studio album.

 The songs from the EP feature an overall positive message and a heavily electronic dance-influenced sound (a stark contrast from Love Is Dead) and feature production by Swedish production duo SeventyEight as well as English producer and DJ Switch.

-Two songs that were written for the album, "Army of Love" and "Zero Gravity", were released as promotional singles in 2011 and 2012 respectively prior to release of the EP's lead single in 2013 titled "The Lucky Ones".
+Two songs that were written for the album, "Army of Love" and "Zero Gravity", were released as buzz singles in 2011 and 2012 respectively prior to release of the EP's lead single in 2013 titled "The Lucky Ones".
 Two other songs intended for the album (which were written by Kerli, Toby Gad, and Lindy Robbins) titled "I Feel Immortal" and "Skyscraper" were recorded by artists Tarja Turunen and Demi Lovato for their albums What Lies Beneath (2010) and Unbroken (2011) respectively, the latter song peaking at number ten on the Billboard Hot 100.

 Although Kerli's version of "Skyscraper" was never officially released, her version of "I Feel Immortal" titled "Immortal" was released on Frankenweenie Unleashed! in 2012 and the demo version of "Skyscraper" sung by Kerli leaked online the same year.
 "Zero Gravity", "Army of Love", and "The Lucky Ones" all charted in the top ten of Billboards Hot Dance Club Songs chart, the last two peaking at number one.
 Utopia peaked at number 196 on the Billboard 200 for the week of 6 April.